 DeepText could also be used to proactively steer users toward Facebook tools based on the content of their updates.
 As Facebook’s researchers explain:

 For example, someone could write a post that says, “I would like to sell my old bike for $200, anyone interested?”
 DeepText would be able to detect that the post is about selling something, extract the meaningful information such as the object being sold and its price, and prompt the seller to use existing tools that make these transactions easier through Facebook.

 It can also help with the seemingly simple task of filtering comments on crowded public posts so you’re less likely to see spam.

 Some of these improvements may sound like minor changes, projects like DeepText are going to be increasingly important to the company as it pushes further into Facebook’s new AI.
 That’s because the better Facebook is at understanding what you’re talking about, the better it will be at curating your News Feed, or keeping your conversations within Messenger and hiding spam — all of which stand to keep more people on Facebook and Facebook products for longer.

 Though still in a relatively early stage, Facebook says it’s continuing to make DeepText better and find new ways of using it within Facebook, including using it to understand the contents of photos and videos.

-Read our latest blog posts here.
+Read more of IMPRiNT’s Digital Agency’s blog posts here.